fouwels/.NetSentimentAnalysis/ReadMe.markdown

 #Sentiment Analysis Libary
 ####Win32 Libary

-Runs language processing on a statement to determine a score based on key combinations of words and rudimentary phrases
+Runs language processing on string input to determine a score based on key combinations of words and rudimentary phrases

 The algorithm runs through the statement until it encounters a word relating to sentiment, this is then compared with the surrounding words to determine the context, and calculate how much it should influence the overall sentiment "score"